Special 26

-Special 26 is a 2013 Indian Hindi-language period heist thriller film written and directed by Neeraj Pandey.
+Special 26 (also known as Special Chabbis) is a 2013 Indian Hindi-language heist thriller film written and directed by Neeraj Pandey.
 Based on the 1987 Opera House heist, the plot follows a team of criminals (Akshay Kumar and Anupam Kher), who pose as CBI officers and conduct raids, robbing politicians and businessmen of their black money.
 With the real CBI (Manoj Bajpayee) on their trail, they decide to pull off their biggest heist yet.
 The film also stars Jimmy Sheirgill, Kajal Aggarwal, Rajesh Sharma, Divya Dutta and Kishor Kadam.

 Filming began on 23 February 2012 in Delhi.
 The film was shot in Chandni Chowk, near Jama Masjid, and Mumbai.
 A theatrical trailer was released online on 20 December 2012.
 The film was distributed all over India by Viacom 18 Motion Pictures and Wide Frame Pictures.

 Special 26 was released on 8 February 2013.
 It received widespread critical acclaim.
 Several critics called it one of the best films of the year.
 It became a commercial success, grossing ₹103 crore.

 In 2018, it was remade in Tamil as Thaanaa Serndha Koottam starring Suriya in Kumar's role.